chosnhn1/TIL/Web.md

 Different tags have different attributes

-주의: no spaces & doublequotes are convention
+주의: no spaced '=' and using doublequotes to assign (convention)

 * additional infos
 * used in starting tags